 AP Daily: Now Available

 AP Daily is a series of on-demand, short videos you can assign to students, saving your limited, direct class time to focus on the areas where students need help the most.

-Taught by expert AP teachers, AP Daily videos help you cover course content and skills, offering AP students daily support on each topic and practice applying relevant skills in every unit.
+Taught by expert AP teachers, AP Daily videos help you cover course content and skills and encourage AP students to take advantage of daily support throughout your course.

 Course and Exam Description (CED)